Alejogb1/job-board/blog-data/how-to-pass-the-certificate-when-runs-the-container-in-the-azure-container-apps.md

 id: "how-to-pass-the-certificate-when-runs-the-container-in-the-azure-container-apps"
 ---

-alright, so you're bumping into the certificate issue when your container spins up in azure container apps, right? been there, done that, got the t-shirt (and probably a few gray hairs along the way). this isn't uncommon, actually. it’s one of those things that feels like a black box until you've gone through it a couple of times. let me share what i've learned from my own trials and errors. it seems like your application inside the container needs to access a certificate, but it's not finding it, or it's not authorized to use it within the azure container apps environment. that's usually what the problem boils down to.
+, so you're bumping into the certificate issue when your container spins up in azure container apps, right? been there, done that, got the t-shirt (and probably a few gray hairs along the way). this isn't uncommon, actually. it’s one of those things that feels like a black box until you've gone through it a couple of times. let me share what i've learned from my own trials and errors. it seems like your application inside the container needs to access a certificate, but it's not finding it, or it's not authorized to use it within the azure container apps environment. that's usually what the problem boils down to.

 first, let's break down the most common ways this goes wrong, and then we’ll look at fixes. generally, the certificate is required for tls/ssl connections (like talking to another api securely), or maybe for client authentication. now, the core of the problem resides in how your application is designed to access the certificate and how that mechanism integrates with the azure container app environment. if your application expects a cert at a specific path or uses a particular mechanism for accessing it, that must align with how azure container apps makes the certificate available to your container.